b-rodrigues/fput/manuscript/tidyverse.md

 ### 4.5.1 Mapping and reducing with `purrr`, continued

-We’ve already seen how to map functions to elements of lists and how to reduce lists to a single value in [Mapping and Reducing: the `purrr` way](fprog.html#map_reduce_purrr), and in this section we’re going to dig a little deeper into the `purrr` package.
+We've already seen how to map functions to elements of lists and how to reduce lists to a single value in [Mapping and Reducing: the `purrr` way](fprog.html#map_reduce_purrr), and in this section we're going to dig a little deeper into the `purrr` package.
 We know the standard `map()` function, which returns a list, but there are a number of variants of this function. `map_dbl()` returns an atomic vector of